 In contrast to the funnel-plot-based tests and estimators, which are derived from the relationship between sample size and effect size, p-curve is a function of statistical power.
 Thus, these estimators will perform differently given heterogeneous effect sizes and a priori power analysis.
 Whereas funnel plots will detect small-study effects in this scenario, spuriously suggesting research bias, p-curve will find that the significant studies are appropriately powered.

 Heterogeneity can nonetheless influence effect size estimation using p-curve.
 P-curve considers only the statistically significant results, and studies with greater underlying effect sizes are more likely to attain statistical significance.
-This can cause p-curve to estimate a larger effect size than does naïve meta-analysis, as the naïve analysis considers all studies, whereas p-curve considers only the statistically-significant ones.
+This can cause p-curve to estimate a larger effect size than does naïve meta-analysis, as the naïve analysis considers all studies, whereas p-curve considers only the statistically-significant studies.
+Van Aert, Wicherts, and van Assen (in press) caution that this will lead p-curve to overestimate effect sizes under moderate to large heterogeneity.

 P-uniform.
 P-uniform is another power-based test and adjustment for bias (van Assen et al., 2015).
 Like p-curve, it considers only the statistically-significant results in meta-analysis.
 It attempts to find an underlying effect size for which the conditional p-value distribution would be as close to uniform as possible.
 That is, it looks for an effect size δ0 for which the null hypothesis H0: δ = δ0 would generate an approximately uniform distribution of p-values.
 It also provides a test for publication bias by considering whether the adjusted effect size is statistically significantly smaller than the naïve meta-analytic estimate.
 Like p-curve, it only considers studies with p < .05, and so may lose substantial information.
-It also assumes a fixed effect size and so may perform poorly under conditions of heterogeneity.

-Test for Excess Significance.
-Another power-based test for publication bias is the Test for Excess Significance (Ioannidis & Trikalinos, 2007).
-This test estimates the number of expected studies with statistical significance given some anticipated effect size (usually the naïve meta-analytic estimate), then compares that expectation against the number of observed significant results.
-A significant test suggests censoring of nonsignificant results or the manipulation of results into statistical significance.

-This test has a number of weaknesses.
-It has poor statistical power (Ioannidis & Trikalinos, 2007), and the validity of its p-value rests on strong, perhaps unwarranted assumptions about researcher behavior (Morey, 2013).
-Like other tests for bias, its results may be spurious when there exists genuine between-study heterogeneity.
-We report the test for completeness, but the reader is urged to interpret the result with considerable caution.
+It is also likely to overestimate effect sizes given heterogeneity (van Aert et al., in press).

 Unpublished Dissertations.
 Yet another approach is to eschew statistical adjustments and attempt to inspect the unpublished literature directly.
 When unpublished work provides smaller effect size estimates than published work, publication bias may be present.
 Nonsignificant results can be difficult to retrieve for meta-analysis as they often go unpublished and forgotten.

 However, one publication format is largely immune to these publication pressures: the doctoral dissertation.
 Department requirements generally dictate that dissertations be submitted and published in a dissertation database regardless of whether or not that dissertation is later published as a peer-reviewed journal article.
 Another advantage of dissertations is that they are typically thorough, reporting all outcomes and manipulations, whereas published journal articles may instead highlight only the significant results (O’Boyle, Banks, & Gonzalez-Mule, 2014).
 Dissertations, then, provide us with a sample of reported studies relatively uncontaminated by publication biases favoring significant results.

-Anderson and colleagues did an excellent job of retrieving unpublished dissertations for their meta-analysis.
 In our analyses, we examine these unpublished dissertations and the statistical significance of their results.

 Summary of Methods